Tilbury to East Tilbury via the 2 Forts Way Walk

 The second, Coalhouse Fort, has a cafe and public toilets.
 Just inland is a pretty church

-The walk then continues along a peaceful part of the estuary before the coast path ahead is blocked by the Mucking Marshes, a former landfill site.
+The walk then continues along a peaceful part of the estuary before the coast path ahead is blocked by Mucking Marshes, a former landfill site.
 Here, the walk detours inland to East Tilbury station, which has a station pub to await your train.

 Notes: